Azure/azure-docs-powershell-azuread/azureadps-2.0-preview/AzureAD/New-AzureADMSPermissionGrantConditionSet.md

 The set of client application ids to scope consent operation down to.
 It could be @("All") or a list of client application Ids.

+>[!NOTE]
+>There is a hard limit of 100 Application IDs that can be added per tenant.

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]
 Parameter Sets: (All)